mirisuzanne/ground-control/README.md

 # `ground-control`

 A Web Component for
-providing user interactions
-that control HTML attributes
-and CSS properties
-on other elements of the page.
+user control of HTML attributes and CSS properties on other elements of the page.